MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

        :::image type="content" alt-text="Image of selected configuration policies." source="media/listedconfigurations.png" lightbox="media/listedconfigurations.png":::

     8. In the **Assignments** page, select the user group to which this app config policy would be assigned.
-Click **Select groups to include** and selecting the applicable group and then selecting **Next**.
+Select **Select groups to include** and selecting the applicable group and then selecting **Next**.
 The group selected here is usually the same group to which you would assign Microsoft Defender for Endpoint Android app.

        :::image type="content" source="media/android-select-group.png" alt-text="The Selected groups pane" lightbox="media/android-select-group.png":::